sherbondy/convox.github.io/_getting_started/developing-locally.md

 `convox start` will generate a `docker-compose.yml` from a `Dockerfile`.
 It will generate a `docker-compose.yml` AND a `Dockerfile` from a `Procfile`.

-You will most likely need to customize these generated files until we add better project detection (pull requests welcome!).
+You will most likely need to customize these generated files until we add better project detection ([pull requests welcome][docs-github]!).

-The other files are there to support information that is not in the manifest but is required for a determinstic and declarative way to run your software.
+The other files are there to support information that is not in the manifest but is required for a deterministic and declarative way to run your software.

 The build instructions, in the `Dockerfile`, defines how create your software from source code.

-The enviroment data, in the `.env`, allows you to configure your development enviroment.
+The environment data, in the `.env`, allows you to configure your development environment.

 ## Convox commands